ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 - Deploy an instance of a VPC landing zone deployable architecture.
 For more information, see [Deploying a landing zone deployable architecture](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-deploy).
 - Create a VSI with any Linux-based OS in different Virtual Private Cloud(VPC), subnet, with default ACL rules, and a security group that allows SSH access.
 Ensure that the VSI is assigned a floating IP, which will be used for SSH access to the machine.
 To simulate an on-premises network, these steps assume that a VSI is deployed onto a separate VPC.

+Here are some of the assumptions before we begin with the tutorial:
-Note: The following steps are specific to CentOS.
-And the assumation is that the VPN gateway is deployed on the landing zone VPC named `management-vpc`
+1. Steps are specific to CentOS.
+1. VPN gateway is deployed on the landing zone VPC named `management-vpc`.
+1. Your deployable architecture includes a VSI in the management-vpc.
+For this, you can deploy `VSI on VPC landing zone` from the catalog.
 {: remember}

 ## Set up Strongswan